agilesolutions/primereact/README.md

 ```
 [http://localhost:8080/api-docs.yaml](http://localhost:8080/api-docs.yaml)

 open api generate maven goal is deactiveted and set to none maven lifecycle phase.
-Only generated new API interface once a contract uctually changed with this instruction
+Only generated new API interface once a contract actually changed with this instruction
 ```
 mvn openapi-generator:generate@update-interface
 ```